MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ## Set up model performance monitoring

-Azure Machine Learning model monitoring enables you to track the performance of your models in production by calculating their performance metrics.
+When you use Azure Machine Learning model monitoring, you can track the performance of your models in production by calculating their performance metrics.
 The following model performance metrics are currently supported:

-For classification models:
+- For classification models:
   - Precision
   - Accuracy
   - Recall

-For regression models:
+- For regression models:

-- Mean Absolute Error (MAE)
+  - Mean absolute error (MAE)
-- Mean Squared Error (MSE)
+  - Mean squared error (MSE)
-- Root Mean Squared Error (RMSE)
+  - Root mean squared error (RMSE)

-### More prerequisites for model performance monitoring
+### Prerequisites for model performance monitoring

-You must satisfy the following requirements for you to configure your model performance signal:

-* Have output data for the production model (the model's predictions) with a unique ID for each row.
+* Output data for the production model (the model's predictions) with a unique ID for each row.
 If you collect production data with the [Azure Machine Learning data collector](how-to-collect-production-data.md), a `correlation_id` is provided for each inference request for you.
-With the data collector, you also have the option to log your own unique ID from your application.
+The data collector also offers the option of logging your own unique ID from your application.

   > [!NOTE]
   >
-    > For Azure Machine Learning model performance monitoring, we recommend that you log your unique ID in its own column, using the [Azure Machine Learning data collector](how-to-collect-production-data.md).
+  > For Azure Machine Learning model performance monitoring, we recommend that you use the [Azure Machine Learning data collector](how-to-collect-production-data.md) to log your unique ID in its own column.

-* Have ground truth data (actuals) with a unique ID for each row.
-The unique ID for a given row should match the unique ID for the model outputs for that particular inference request.
-This unique ID is used to join your ground truth dataset with the model outputs.
+* Ground truth data (actuals) with a unique ID for each row.
+The unique ID for a given row should match the unique ID for the model output data for that particular inference request.
+This unique ID is used to join your ground truth dataset with the model output data.

-  Without having ground truth data, you can't perform model performance monitoring.
-Since ground truth data is encountered at the application level, it's your responsibility to collect it as it becomes available.
+  If you don't have ground truth data, you can't perform model performance monitoring.
+Ground truth data is encountered at the application level, so it's your responsibility to collect it as it becomes available.
 You should also maintain a data asset in Azure Machine Learning that contains this ground truth data.

-* (Optional) Have a pre-joined tabular dataset with model outputs and ground truth data already joined together.
+* (Optional) A pre-joined tabular dataset with model output data and ground truth data already joined together.

-### Monitor model performance requirements when using data collector
+### Monitor model performance requirements by using the data collector

-If you use the [Azure Machine Learning data collector](concept-data-collection.md) to collect production inference data without supplying your own unique ID for each row as a separate column, a `correlationid` will be autogenerated for you and included in the logged JSON object.
-However, the data collector will [batch rows](how-to-collect-production-data.md#data-collector-batching) that are sent within short time intervals of each other.
-Batched rows will fall within the same JSON object and will thus have the same `correlationid`.
+If you use the [Azure Machine Learning data collector](concept-data-collection.md) to collect production inference data and don't supply your own unique ID for each row as a separate column, a `correlationid` is autogenerated for you and included in the logged JSON object.
+However, the data collector [groups rows together](how-to-collect-production-data.md#data-collector-batching) that are sent within short time intervals of each other.
+Batched rows fall within the same JSON object.
+Within each object, all rows have the same `correlationid`.

-In order to differentiate between the rows in the same JSON object, Azure Machine Learning model performance monitoring uses indexing to determine the order of the rows in the JSON object.
-For example, if three rows are batched together, and the `correlationid` is `test`, row one will have an ID of `test_0`, row two will have an ID of `test_1`, and row three will have an ID of `test_2`.
-To ensure that your ground truth dataset contains unique IDs that match to the collected production inference model outputs, ensure that you index each `correlationid` appropriately.
-If your logged JSON object only has one row, then the `correlationid` would be `correlationid_0`.
+To differentiate between the rows in a JSON object, Azure Machine Learning model performance monitoring uses indexing to determine the order of the rows within the object.
+For example, if a batch contains three rows and the `correlationid` is `test`, the first row has an ID of `test_0`, the second row has an ID of `test_1`, and the third row has an ID of `test_2`.
+To ensure that your ground truth dataset contains unique IDs that match the IDs of your collected production inference model output data, apply an index to each `correlationid` appropriately.
+If your logged JSON object only has one row, use `correlationid_0` as the `correlationid` value.

-To avoid using this indexing, we recommend that you log your unique ID in its own column within the pandas DataFrame that you're logging with the [Azure Machine Learning data collector](how-to-collect-production-data.md).
-Then, in your model monitoring configuration, you specify the name of this column to join your model output data with your ground truth data.
+To avoid using this indexing, we recommend that you log your unique ID in its own column within the pandas data frame that's logged by the [Azure Machine Learning data collector](how-to-collect-production-data.md).
+In your model monitoring configuration, you can then specify the name of this column to join your model output data with your ground truth data.
 As long as the IDs for each row in both datasets are the same, Azure Machine Learning model monitoring can perform model performance monitoring.

 ### Example workflow for monitoring model performance

-To understand the concepts associated with model performance monitoring, consider this example workflow.
-Suppose you're deploying a model to predict whether credit card transactions are fraudulent or not, you can follow these steps to monitor the model's performance:
+To understand the concepts that are associated with model performance monitoring, consider the following example workflow.
+It applies to a scenario in which you deploy a model to predict whether credit card transactions are fraudulent:

 1. Configure your deployment to use the data collector to collect the model's production inference data (input and output data).
-Let's say that the output data is stored in a column `is_fraud`.
+Store the output data in a column called `is_fraud`.
 1. For each row of the collected inference data, log a unique ID.
 The unique ID can come from your application, or you can use the `correlationid` that Azure Machine Learning uniquely generates for each logged JSON object.
-1. Later, when the ground truth (or actual) `is_fraud` data becomes available, it also gets logged and mapped to the same unique ID that was logged with the model's outputs.
+1. When the ground truth (or actual) `is_fraud` data is available, log and map each row to the same unique ID that's logged for the corresponding row in the model's output data.
-1. This ground truth `is_fraud` data is also collected, maintained, and registered to Azure Machine Learning as a data asset.
+1. Register a data asset in Azure Machine Learning, and use it to collect and maintain the ground truth `is_fraud` data.
-1. Create a model performance monitoring signal that joins the model's production inference and ground truth data assets, using the unique ID columns.
+1. Create a model performance monitoring signal that uses the unique ID columns to join the model's production inference and ground truth data assets.
-1. Finally, compute the model performance metrics.
+1. Compute the model performance metrics.

 # [Azure CLI](#tab/azure-cli)

-After you satisfy the [prerequisites for model performance monitoring](#more-prerequisites-for-model-performance-monitoring), you can use the Azure CLI to set up model monitoring:
+After you satisfy the [prerequisites for model performance monitoring](#prerequisites-for-model-performance-monitoring), take the following steps to set up model monitoring:

 1. Create a monitoring definition in a YAML file.
 The following sample specification defines model monitoring with production inference data.
-Before you use this definition, adjust the following values and any others you need to fit your environment:
+Before you use this definition, adjust the following settings and any others to meet the needs of your environment:

     - For `endpoint_deployment_id`, use a value in the format `azureml:<endpoint-name>:<deployment-name>`.
-    - For `path` in the reference input data section, use a value in the format `azureml:<ground-truth-data-asset-name>:<version>`.
+    - For each `path` value in an input data section, use a value in the format `azureml:<data-asset-name>:<version>`.
-    - For the `prediction` value, use the name of the output column that contains values that the model predicts, such as `DEFAULT_NEXT_MONTH`.
+    - For the `prediction` value, use the name of the output column that contains values that the model predicts.
     - For the `actual` value, use the name of the ground truth column that contains the actual values that the model tries to predict.
     - For the `correlation_id` values, use the names of the columns that are used to join the output data and the ground truth data.
-    - For `emails`, list the email addresses that you want to use for notifications.
+    - Under `emails`, list the email addresses that you want to use for notifications.

-    ```YAML
+    ```yml
+    # model-performance-monitoring.yaml
     $schema:  http://azureml/sdk-2-0/Schedule.json
     name: model_performance_monitoring
     display_name: Credit card fraud model performance